pqnelson/pqnelson.github.com/_posts/2015-06-21-sabermetrics.md

 For us, we expect `b0` is the increase in predicted runs if on-base percentage increases while we hold slugging-percentage constant.
-But we cannot hold slugging-percentage constant as on-base percentage increases, because these two are corrolated with each other.
+But we cannot hold slugging-percentage constant as on-base percentage increases, because these two are correlated with each other.
 So an increase in on-base percentage is usually accompanied by an increase in slugging percentage.
 This is the problem in a nutshell.
 (End of remark on collinearity)